logo image

 Here, doorways are curved, some so low you have to stoop.
 Step back, and every entryway frames one of Cannon’s objects.
 Look up, and vigas make up the ceiling.
 The rows of pine beams culled from the forest enclose the works below.
 Unlike modern ideas of living, in Taos the land doesn’t end where structures start.
 It pours in through windows and doorways.
 The trees on the mountains, so close you might reach out and touch them.
 The taste of dirt trickles down your nose and into your throat.
 The scent of sage, strong.
 Everything shifts with the sun.

 “What was it like last night when you looked out there?
 It was dark, right?
 Completely dark,” Cannon asks as the sun casts a long white stripe into the kitchen.
 “Now look at it.
 It does this every day.
 All of a sudden, it’s lifted.
 Dark and light.
 It’s all about balance.
 Everything’s like that,” he muses.
 “Here nature is God.
 The sun comes up and down every day.
 That’s reality,” says Cannon as a phone rings from another room.
-“Let me see who that is,” he tells me as heads to answer the call.
+“Let me see who that is,” he tells me as he heads to answer the call.
 “Could be God.”